DrewJKnowles/Email-Moleculer-Microservice/README.md

 [![Moleculer](https://badgen.net/badge/Powered%20by/Moleculer/0e83cd)](https://moleculer.services)

-# Email Moleculer Microservice
+# Email-Moleculer-Microservice

-This is a moleculer microservice that allows you to send emails via the services.
-The goal of the service is for you to run it on your system and make calls passing the email type and location.
-And thus the service system should be able to send out the emails.
-As it stands this services is a
+The idea of this project is to have a microservice that allows you to set an email template or list of templates.
+By calling on the email service it will select the template and load in your data to that email template.
+Send the email to the desire location.

-## WORK IN PROGRESS APPLICATION
+This is a [Moleculer](https://moleculer.services/)-based microservices project.
+Generated with the [Moleculer CLI](https://moleculer.services/docs/0.14/moleculer-cli.html).

 ## Usage
 Start the project with `npm run dev` command.
 After starting, open the http://localhost:3000/ URL in your browser.